FTBpro/count-von-count/README.md

 =================
 ![alt tag](http://1.bp.blogspot.com/_zCGbA5Pv0PI/TGj5YnGEDDI/AAAAAAAADD8/ipYKIgc7Jg0/s400/CountVonCount.jpg)

-Count-von-Count is a counting system that was developed in [FTBPro.com](https://www.ftbpro.com).
-It can be used to count any action (i.e. number of readers of an article, number of vistiors to a website per day/hour/week) or **metrics**.
-It is based on Nginx and Redis, delivering a scalable and **LIVE** system.
+Count-von-Count is an open source project that was developed in FTBpro for a gamification project and it turned to be something the can count any kind of action.
+It is based on Nginx and Redis, leverages them to create a live, scalable and easy to use counting solution for a wide range of scenarios.

 What you can do with it?
 ========================